 Seniors and the disabled can stay independent while leaving the driving to us.
 If stepping onto the bus is difficult for you, the bus can "kneel" to lower the first step height.
 Feel free to ask the bus operator to kneel the bus to assist you in boarding or exiting.
 Learn more

-Bee-Line ParaTransit is a shared ride service for which appointments must be made from one to four days in advance.
-Although ParaTransit currently provides some services beyond those required under the Americans with Disabilities Act, the future goal is for ParaTransit to more closely mirror regular Bee-Line bus service.
+Bee-Line ParaTransit is a shared ride service.
+Appointments must be made from one to four days in advance.
+Although ParaTransit currently provides some services beyond those required under the Americans with Disabilities Act, the future goal is to more closely mirror regular Bee-Line bus service.
 Learn more

 Planning your next trip on the Bee-Line bus system is a breeze when you use the 511NY Trip Planner tool.